sebastienmanolios/VueJS-quizz/README.md

   https://www.youtube.com/watch?v=4deVCNJq3qc&list=RDCMUC8butISFwT-Wl7EV0hUK0BQ&start_radio=1

-  I am going to add some more functionnalities
+  I added some functionnalities and I modified the visual of the page according to my taste.

+  Some more functionnalities mmight be added to this project in order to maximise the UI

   - Add a component to display the final score on the 10th question
   - Choose quiz by theme in adding a parent component which will call the API depending of the choosen theme